ArtLiathain/Lora_Report/Lora_report.typ

 Full parameter fine tuning approach was first proposed in 2018 @howard_universal_2018 called ULMFiT.
 This principle has been taken and applied in many forms to models such as DistilBERT@sanh_distilbert_2020 and BERT @devlin_bert_2019.
 The base approach is is freezing the original weights then creating a blank matrix of the model weights, then training those to scale each weight individually to bias towards the new target.
-While efficent it is still a computationally heavy process as every single weight is modified but as a baseline it allows for the adapter architecture to be used.
+While efficient it is still a computationally heavy process as every single weight is modified but as a baseline it allows for the adapter architecture to be used.

 The formula used to represent this would be